OpenSeizureDetector/OpenSeizureDatabase/curator_tools/eventNavigator/README.md

 3. Use the "Previous" and "Next" buttons to navigate through events
 4. View event metadata in the text area
 5. Use the graph generation buttons to create visualizations (placeholder functionality)
+6. Edit Type, SubType, and Description fields in the edit section
+7. Click "Save Changes" to save to memory
+8. Click "Save" to write changes back to the JSON file (with automatic backup)
+9. A backup of the original file will be created automatically in a dedicated "backups" folder with a timestamp

 ## Database Structure